-The long term impact of less and less first-time home buyers is on the gross domestic product (GDP) of the United States.
+The long term impact of student debt and mortgages is on the gross domestic product (GDP) of the United States.
 Home sales are part of consumer spending which, in turn, is a factored into the GDP figures.
 Gains in the GDP mean economic growth; the inability for the country’s largest group of potential home buyers to actually purchase home could indicate a decline in the economy.

 A recent study from Rutgers University shows that large purchases are being delayed by college students graduating with debt.
-The Federal Reserve backs up this finding with their own numbers: just nine percent of this demographic were approved for mortgages.
+The Federal Reserve backs up this finding with their own numbers: just nine percent of students with lots of student loan debt were approved for mortgages.

 While almost twenty percent of the households in the United States have outstanding student debt, there are still ways in which graduates and prospective home buyers can both manage that debt and to get a mortgage for their first home.
 There are a variety of debt solutions and mortgage solutions available, including for buyers that have no to poor credit history.